 Let’s explore some common consulting Excel skills.

 Below you’ll find a list of Excel formulas and concepts along with descriptions and examples of why they matter.
+Remember, excel for consulting is a little different animal that what you may be used to.

 Pivot tables allow you to quickly and easily analyze large data sets.
 Say you have a large data set with lists of customer purchases.
 A pivot table allows the analyst to “pivot” on certain dimensions, like customer or product, to display summary metrics like the total count, sum, or average.